oleng/hugo_github/content/blog/user-security-short-guide.md

     - [Authy](https://authy.com/) is better than Google Authenticator app because with the latter you're locked to a single device.
     - Make sure you find out beforehand what to do (preventing exploit & regaining access) if you lose your device that contains your 2FA app.
     - Eventually password as authentication method on the web will be replaced and made obsolete.
+    - **Do** use ad blocking software or its browser add-on.
+Currently the best you can use is uBlock Origin and I also personally use uMatrix add-on to have further fine-grained control on which addresses to block or temporarily unblock. uBlock Origin is available for Chrome, Safari, Firefox and Opera browsers.
+Read more about uBlock Origin in their open source [code repository's wiki](https://github.com/gorhill/uBlock/wiki)
-    - **Do** develop security best practices, assess your devices & services.
+    - **Do** develop security best practices, also periodically re-evaluate and re-assess your devices & services.
 Research is key.

 ##### Common terms